-Cold caps -- tightly fitting, strap-on hats filled with gel that’s chilled to between -15 to -40 degrees Fahrenheit – may help some women keep some or quite a bit of their hair during chemotherapy.
-Because the caps are so cold, they narrow the blood vessels beneath the skin of the scalp, reducing the amount of chemotherapy medicine that reaches the hair follicles.
+Cold caps and scalp cooling systems work by narrowing the blood vessels beneath the skin of the scalp, reducing the amount of chemotherapy medicine that reaches the hair follicles.
 With less chemotherapy medicine in the follicles, the hair may be less likely to fall out.
+The cold also decreases the activity of the hair follicles, which slows down cell division and makes the follicles less affected by the chemotherapy medicine.

-During each chemotherapy session, you wear the caps for:
+During each chemotherapy session, you wear the caps or scalp cooling system for:

 - 20 to 50 minutes before

-- after each chemotherapy session (the amount of time you wear the cap after the chemotherapy session depends on the type of chemotherapy you’re getting)
+each chemotherapy session (the amount of time you wear the cap after the chemotherapy session depends on the type of chemotherapy you’re getting).

 Because the caps are so cold, some women get a headache while wearing the cap.
 Most women get very cold, so it makes sense to dress warmly and bring warm blankets with you if you decide to try the cold caps.

-Women who use cold caps during chemotherapy are advised to baby their hair during treatment:
+Women who use cold caps or scalp cooling systems during chemotherapy are advised to baby their hair during treatment:

 - no blow drying, hot rollers, or straightening irons